Illustration of transfer learning and AI knowledge transfer

 x = Dense(128, activation='relu')(x)

-model = Model(inputs=base_model.input, outputs=output_layer)
+model = Model(inputs=base_model.input, outputs=output)

 model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])